 This is a follow up story for Easy Song.
-If you're interested in reading how they got started, published over 3 years ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We provide brokerage services regarding all facets of music rights, licensing, and permissions.
 Easy Song has a client base of 122,000 users and we help clear music composition and master sound recording rights for video synchronization licensing, film, stage, print, advertising, theatrical use, clearing cover songs for audio release, and more.